arpm/community-checklist-doc/docs/create_enrollment.md

+# Create Enrollment
-# How to create an enrollment for an existing checklist
+### How to create an enrollment for an existing checklist
 ## Requirements
 <!-- * [Signed Up](sign_up.md) -->
 * [Logged In](log_in.md)